Xiaomi launches $10bn stock listing

 As well as China, it is a major player in India where it rivals Samsung to be the most the popular handset maker.

-Last year the Xiaomi moved into the Spain market and reports suggest it is also looking to get into the US to take on Apple.
+Last year Xiaomi moved into the Spain market and reports suggest it is also looking to get into the US to take on Apple.

 While it has not revealed how much it is hoping to raise in the initial public offering (IPO), the analyst estimate of $10bn would value the firm at just short of $100bn.